jmdelouis/SRoll/readthedocs/docs/source/list_parameters.rst

    * - Mask
      -  Binary map that is used to indicate which pixels or regions of a spherical map are considered valid or usable. ( Example
    * - projectionType
-     - Projection use for the output map : example for cosmology 'I,Q,U' for intensity and polarized map and for oceanography 'spline3' to project signal in 0,6,180degrees.
+     - Projection use for the output map : example for cosmology 'I,Q,U' for intensity and polarized map and for oceanography 'spline3' to project signal in 0,6,180 degrees.
    * - in_template_map
      -
    * - Signal_noPS